 What if the Bus Belongs to the Government?

 Most public transportation buses belong to the state government, and governments are usually immune to any attempts to sue.
 If you file a claim, it will be under the torts claim act for South Carolina.
 Remember that state insurance carriers often handle claims slower than most other auto insurance carriers, so you can expect to face challenges.

 Difficulties When Suing a State Government Agency

 If you decide to sue a state entity, the statute of limitations is shorter, two years instead of the typical three.
 Under the SC Tort Claims Act, the damages you can be awarded on behalf of a liable state entity are limited to $300,000 per occurrence, regardless of the severity of your injuries and damages.

 Benefits of Working With a South Carolina Bus Accident Lawyer

 Working with a South Carolina bus accident attorney helps you to get a fair settlement to help cover your expenses and losses.
 When you work with a HawkLaw attorney, you will have the resources needed to hold the liable party accountable for your injury.

 Every bus accident case is different.
 Some may be relatively straightforward, but others might involve complex issues unique to the common carrier industry.
 In many bus accidents, an at-fault bus driver complicates the personal injury claim process.
 Deciding who is responsible for your bus accident may take an in-depth investigation of the crash.
 HawkLaw has its own team of investigators to help bus accident victims.

 After a bus accident, the specific procedure you should follow to pursue compensation will differ depending on the circumstances.
-Typically, you must file a notice of claim with the government, as this is the owner of state and city buses.
-Your claim must state whom you believe the defendant to be, a description of the accident, and your contact information.
+Typically, you must file a notice of claim with the government, as they own state and city buses.
+Your claim must state who you believe the defendant to be, a description of the accident, and your contact information.